Definition: Polysemes

-In logic and mathematics
+In logic, mathematics and computing

 In mathematics, definitions are generally not used to describe existing terms, but to describe or characterize a concept.
 For naming the object of a definition mathematicians can use either a neologism (this was mainly the case in the past) or words or phrases of the common language (this is generally the case in modern mathematics).
 The precise meaning of a term given by a mathematical definition is often different from the English definition of the word used, which can lead to confusion, particularly when the meanings are close.
-For example a set is not exactly the same thing in mathematics and in common language.
+For example, a set is not exactly the same thing in mathematics and in common language.
 In some case, the word used can be misleading; for example, a real number has nothing more (or less) real than an imaginary number.
 Frequently, a definition uses a phrase built with common English words, which has no meaning outside mathematics, such as primitive group or irreducible variety.

 In first-order logic definitions are usually introduced using extension by definition (so using a metalogic).
 On the other hand, lambda-calculi are a kind of logic where the definitions are included as the feature of the formal system itself.